Main Menu

 “TOR is working”

 A little message (“TOR is working”, “VPN is up & TOR working” or “VPN is up”) in the right corner of the main menu shows you immediately if you are connected with the Tor network (meaning https://check.torproject.org returns a positive result) and/or if the TorBox is connected to a VPN.
 Since a missing “TOR is working” does not automatically mean that there is no connection to the Tor network, no error message is displayed.
-In other words, if this message is missing, there may or may not be a connection problem.
+In other words, if this message is missing, there may be a connection issue.

 Using Torbox’s Wireless Manager (TWM)